HG2051-ntu/HG2051-ntu.github.io/src/environment-setup.md

 that enables a programmer's [workflow](#workflow) so we can learn to code efficiently and write programs that function.

+In the instructions below, the headings are intended to help organize the text.
+Some instructions will be different depending on your operating system (Windows/Mac/Linux) so make sure you are following the relevant instructions.
+Our end result should be the same: a single course folder that we can open in VSCode as a workspace, and three windows in the workspace for viewing, editing, and running Python scripts.

 ## Python

 For running the code we write, we will need a [Python][python]